amtep/ck3spell/README.md

 * Russian: `hunspell-ru`

 `sudo apt install hunspell-en-us hunspell-de-de hunspell-es hunspell-fr hunspell-ru`

+### Windows
+All the necessary dictionaries are bundled in the `.zip` release archive.
+As long as you keep them together with the `ck3spell.exe` file, `ck3spell` will find them and use them.

 ### Development Dependencies
 `ck3spell` uses the `GTK-3` library on Linux.